- Our goal is to help as many people as possible achieve their educational dreams.

 Informed choices.
 Through wellsfargo.com/student, we make available to customers the necessary information to allow them to make informed decisions about the terms of their loans.
 Customers receive disclosures about loan options and costs.
 Because final decision making is the customer’s responsibility, we encourage customers to use Wells Fargo’s financial literacy program, Hands on Banking℠ and El futuro en tus manos®.
 Available online at handsonbanking.org, the program helps all age groups — kids, teens, young adults, and adults — learn the money skills they need for life.

 Benefit for the customer.
-We offer our customers attractive financing solutions, which include competitive interest rates and other incentives.
+We provide our customers with attractive financing solutions, which include competitive interest rates and other options.

 Customer service.
 We strive to provide superior customer service to customers.
 We want our customers to have a positive experience with Wells Fargo, whether it's in a phone call, face-to-face in a Wells Fargo banking store, via an online exchange, or through correspondence.
 We will proactively contact our customers who may be experiencing repayment difficulties, and we will work with them to seek options to successfully repay their loans.
 Furthermore, we take all customer complaints very seriously.
 We have longstanding policies and processes for providing customers with timely responses when they have complaints.
 We carefully and promptly research complaints, and if we have erred, we do what is right for the customer.

 Product options.
-We offer financing solutions that include private education loans for undergraduate and graduate students and loans for students enrolled full-time, half-time, or part-time.
+We provide financing options that include private education loans for undergraduate and graduate students and loans for students enrolled full-time, half-time, or part-time.

 Wells Fargo Student Loan Marketing Practices